kubernetes-sigs/karpenter/designs/disruption-controls-by-method.md

 ## Observability and Supportability
 One major aspect to budgets that is missing is a proper monitoring story.
-The monitoring story can be broken into the following categories
-1. Metrics
-2. NodePoolStatus
-3. NodeClaimConditions
-4. Events
+This doc adds basic observability concerns with another doc pending observability concerns for budgets.

 ### Metrics
 - **Metric**: `karpenter_nodepool_active_budgets`